Our Features

 Your jurisdictional obligation map, kept current.

-ABA Opinion 512 in US offices, the EU AI Act in Frankfurt and Paris, FLSC guidance in Toronto, SRA expectations in London.
+ABA Opinion 512 in US offices, FLSC guidance in Toronto, the Barreau du Québec in Montréal, SRA expectations in London, and the EU AI Act alongside Germany's BRAO and France's RIN on the continent.
 Each office is mapped to the rules that actually bind it, and each rule is linked to the firm policies and evidence that demonstrate compliance.

 • Office-by-office view of which obligations apply where